github/docs/content/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions.md

 This new workflow will run automatically every time you push a change to a branch named `release` in the repository.
 You can view the progress in the **Actions** tab.

-A few minutes after the workflow has completed, the new package will visible in your repository.
+A few minutes after the workflow has completed, the new package will be visible in your repository.
 To find your available packages, see "[AUTOTITLE](/packages/learn-github-packages/viewing-packages#viewing-a-repositorys-packages)."

 ## Installing a package using an action